christineSpace/SMEsSolutionByAcuteTriangle/README.md

 ## Google Form

-The structure of the Google Form is documented in `GoogleFormStructure.md`.
+The Google Form links are attached in `GoogleForms.md`.
 This form is used for collecting HR-related information.

 ## Apps Script